-A nanny share is when a nanny works for two families at the same time, caring for children from both families together at the same time.
+A nanny share is when a nanny works for two families, caring for children from both families together at the same time.
 Parents share nannies to give their children someone to play with, to give their nanny a pay rise, and to save on childcare costs.

 Does the nanny get paid more for looking after more children?

-Yes, typically a nanny will get paid £2 net per hour on top of her usual sole rate.
-Nanny share is a great way to give your nanny a payrise and share the cost with another family.
+Yes, typically a nanny will get paid £2 net per hour on top of their usual sole rate.
+Nanny share is a great way to give your nanny a pay rise and share the cost with another family.

 How much does it cost to use Koru Kids?

-The cost of a nanny share depends on the nanny's net pay, the taxes and the number of hours you share for.
-We then charge a fee on top of this.
-As a guide we recommend budgeting £1000- £1300 per month for a 30 hour a week share, £1400- £1800 for a 40 hour a week share and £1900- £2300 for a 50 hour a week share.
+The cost of a nanny share depends on the nanny’s net pay, the taxes and the number of hours you share for.
+We then charge a fee on top of this for contract setup and payroll administration – we’ll deal with all the paperwork.
+As a guide we recommend budgeting £1100 – £1300 per month for a 30 hour a week share.

 This covers your share of the nanny’s net wages, tax, pension, employers’ national insurance, payroll and Koru Kids fee.
 There are no other fees or charges.